rodneyshupe/Cookbook/Recipes/Baking/Cookies/ChewyChocolateChipCookies.rst

 Directions
 ----------

-1. Adjust oven rack to lower-middle position and heat oven to 325F.
-   Line 2 baking sheets with parchment paper.
-Combine flour, baking soda, and salt in bowl.
+1. Adjust oven rack to lower-middle position and heat oven to 325F; line 2 baking sheets with parchment paper.
+Combine flour, baking soda, and salt in a bowl.
-2. Using stand mixer fitted with paddle, beat melted butter, brown sugar, and granulated sugar on medium speed until smooth, about 2 minutes.
-Add egg and yolk and vanilla and beat until combined.
-Reduce speed to low and add flour mixture in 3 additions until just combined, scraping down bowl as needed.
+2. Using a stand mixer fitted with the paddle, beat melted butter, brown sugar, and granulated sugar on medium until smooth, about 2 minutes.
+Add egg, yolk, and vanilla and beat until combined; reduce speed to low and add the flour mixture in 3 additions until just combined, scraping down the bowl as needed.
 Stir in chocolate chips by hand.
-3. Working with 2 tablespoons dough at a time, roll into balls and space them 2 inches apart on prepared sheets.
-Bake cookies, 1 sheet at a time, until edges are set and beginning to brown but centers are still soft and puffy, 15 to 20 minutes, rotating sheet halfway through baking.
-Let cookies cool on sheets for 10 minutes before serving.
+3. Working with 2 tablespoons dough at a time, roll into balls and space them 2 inches apart on the prepared sheets.
+Bake, 1 sheet at a time, until edges are set and beginning to brown but centers are still soft and puffy, 15 to 20 minutes, rotating the sheet halfway through.
+Cool on the sheets, 10 minutes, before serving.

 Notes
 -----